 Transfer sheet pan to a middle rack in the oven.
 Broil potatoes 4-6 minutes until crispy.
 Remove from oven and use/serve immediately.

-Or if your potatoes are side dishes, you might want to pair them with one of these recipes:
+If your potatoes are side dishes, you might want to pair them with one of these recipes:

 - Marinated & Grilled Flank Steak